patriciomacadden/hobbit/README.md

 ### Built on top of rack

-Each hobbit application is a Rack stack (See this [blog post](http://m.onkey.org/ruby-on-rack-2-the-builder) for more information).
+Each Hobbit application is a Rack stack (See this [blog post](http://m.onkey.org/ruby-on-rack-2-the-builder) for more information).